Eloy Palacios

-He was born in Maturín, Monagas, Venezuela.
-He studied in Germany and returned to Venezuela in 1873.
-After Antonio Guzmán Blanco was offended by a portrait that Palacios made of him, Palacios was exiled in Trinidad, Costa Rica and Germany.
+He was born in Maturín, Monagas, Venezuela to Félix Palacios and Margarita Cabello.
+He studied at the Academy of Fine Arts of Munich.
+He returned to Caracas in 1873.
+After Antonio Guzmán Blanco was offended by a commissioned portrait that Palacios made of him, Palacios was exiled in 1874 to Trinidad, Costa Rica and Germany.
 Eloy Palacios died in Havana, Cuba on December 12, 1919.
 The Escuela Técnica de Artes Plásticas Eloy Palacios was named in his honor.